 In theory it’s quite simple – every letter in the alphabet and symbol that one finds on their keyboard has a numeric value that is made up of 1’s and 0’s.
 Using an 8-Bit Binary Code (8-bit will refer to how many units can form a piece of code, with each unit being an individual 0 or 1 – so a string of eight 0’s and 1’s will represent one letter) the letter A is represented by: 01000001.
 For example, to spell the word cat in 8-bit binary it would appear as: 01000100 01000001 01110100.

-Looking at a word as basic as cat, it becomes obvious why a human would struggle to sit and assign ID numbers to 250 Orientation Key Words, let alone 60 000 RuKs!
+Looking at a word as basic as cat, it becomes obvious why a human would struggle to sit and assign ID numbers to 200 Anchor Keywords, let alone thousands of Performance Keywords!

-While assigning numeric IDs allows keywords to be seen quickly, it is important to back up the huge head start this provides with a high-end website.
+While assigning numeric IDs allows keywords to be found and identified quickly, it is important to back up the huge head start this provides with a high-end website.

 Imagine a runner in a hurdle sprint: they’re out the gates like a flash and way ahead of the competitors, but in front of them are the hurdles of quality, useful content, website loading speed and mobile friendliness among others.

 “38% of users will stop engaging with a website if the content or layout are unattractive”

 A website needs to have these ranking factors solidly in check to not trip up and ultimately do poorly in the race for visibility.

 Put quite simply, if a person is searching for the latest drone using Google as the search engine, Google wants to make sure they are taken to the best possible online experience linked to their search terms.
 This is what keeps Google as a search engine in business – ensuring that their customers (the searchers) find exactly what they are looking for ASAP.